The University of Law and University of Leicester Announce Strategic Partnership to Expand Access to Professional Legal Training. Find out more

 Internet access

-At the University of Law we use a number of core learning technologies within our learning, teaching and assessment models.
+At the University of Law, we use several core learning technologies and systems for our learning, teaching, and assessments.
 The following lists key systems with links to their required technologies:

-Currently, we do not recommend a Chromebook as these are not fully supported by all our Digital Assessment platforms.
+Currently, we do not recommend a Chromebook or Tablet as these are not fully supported by all our Digital Assessment platform

 Typing

 To be able to effectively sit online assessments, it is expected that students have a typing speed of 30-40 words per minute, the average typing speed for adults.
 This will enable them to successfully complete the assessments within the given timeframe.
-If students are unsure as to the speed of their typing, they may wish to self-assess their typing speed by using the following online tool: https://10fastfingers.com/typing-test/english
+If students are unsure as to the speed of their typing, they may wish to self-assess their typing speed by using the 10 fast fingers online tool.

 It is recommended that an external Bluetooth or wired keyboard should be utilised, as this provides a better typing position.
 Students may also wish to investigate the use of ergonomic keyboards, if required.